taladar/redmine-api/README.md

 so it can not be accidentally used on an endpoint which always returns an empty response body.

-If it is used on an endpoint supporting pagination it will just return the first page.
-This is a Redmine behaviour, not implemented by this crate.
+If this is used on an endpoint that requires pagination a compile time error will be emitted to avoid accidentally writing code that ignores all but the first page.
+This is implemented by having all endpoints that do not implement pagination implement the NoPagination trait.

 ```
 use redmine_api::api::Redmine;